Makeblock-official/Scratch-Online-Extension/README.md

 3. Use the Arduino IDE, upload the firmware to your Makeblock Baseboard or Arduino board.

-4. Enter the Scratch Online Editor, import experimental extension.The javascript file url is "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_en.js".
+4. Enter the Scratch Online Editor[official Scratch Editor](http://scratch.mit.edu/projects/editor/), import experimental extension.The javascript file url is "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_en.js".
 	You can load the Chinese version by "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_cn.js" or "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_tw.js"

 5. Now, you can use the makeblock's block on your scratch project.